 115.322 Policies to ensure referrals of allegations for investigations Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC Operations Manual directs the referrals of allegations for investigations and ensures that all allegations of sexual abuse and sexual harassment are administratively and or criminally investigated.
 Allegations of sexual abuse or sexual harassment are referred for investigation to an agency with the legal authority to conduct criminal investigations unless the allegation does not involve potentially criminal behavior.
 The agency documents all referrals of allegations of sexual abuse or sexual harassment for criminal investigation.
 In the past 12 months, there were no allegations of sexual abuse received by the facility.
-Additionally, the agency's policy regarding the referral of allegations of sexual abuse or sexual harassment for a criminal investigation is published on the agency website.
+Additionally, the agency's policy regarding the referral of allegations of sexual abuse or sexual harassment for a criminal investigation is published on the agency website and made publicly available.
 Interviews with the Superintendent and the PREA Coordinator and random staff confirmed their knowledge and understanding of, as well as their compliance with the policy's requirements.
-Evidence relied upon to make auditor determination: • RJDC Operations Manual • RJDC Pre-Audit Questionnaire • Interview with PREA Coordinator • Interview with Superintendent • Interviews with Random Staff
+Evidence relied upon to make auditor determination: • RJDC Operations Manual • RJDC Pre-Audit Questionnaire • Interview with PREA Coordinator • Interview with Superintendent

+• Interviews with Random Staff

-115.331 Employee training Auditor Overall Determination: Meets Standard Auditor Discussion RJDC Operations Manual and the RJDC PREA Training Modules (Employee Training) cover the agency's requirements for staff training.
-The training curriculum, staff training records and staff interviews indicate that at a minimum, staffs receive PREA training during staff orientation and annually during refresher training.
-The training curriculum provided covered: the agency's zero tolerance policy, fulfilling responsibilities related to preventing, detecting, reporting, and response procedures; resident's rights to be free from sexual abuse and sexual harassment; the rights of residents and employees to be free from retaliation for reporting sexual abuse or sexual harassment; the dynamics of sexual abuse and harassment in juvenile facilities; the common reactions of sexual abuse and sexual harassment victims; detecting and responding to signs of actual and threatened sexual abuse; avoiding inappropriate relationships with residents; communicating professionally and respectfully with residents, including those residents who are lesbian, gay, bisexual, transgender, intersex and gender non-conforming residents; how to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities; and relevant laws regarding the applicable age of consent.
-The training is tailored to the unique needs and attributes and gender of the residents at the facility.
+115.331 Employee training Auditor Overall Determination: Meets Standard Auditor Discussion RJDC Operations Manual and the RJDC PREA Training Modules cover the agency's requirements for staff training.
+The training curriculum, staff training records and staff interviews indicate that all receive PREA training during staff orientation and annually during refresher training.
+The training curriculum provided covered: the agency's zero tolerance policy, fulfilling responsibilities related to preventing, detecting, reporting, and response procedures; resident's rights to be free from sexual abuse and sexual harassment; the rights of residents and employees to be free from retaliation for reporting sexual abuse or sexual harassment; the dynamics of sexual abuse and harassment in juvenile facilities; the common reactions of sexual abuse and sexual harassment victims; detecting and responding to signs of actual and threatened sexual abuse; avoiding inappropriate relationships with residents; communicating professionally and respectfully with residents, including those residents who are lesbian, gay, bisexual, transgender, intersex and gender nonconforming residents; how to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities; and relevant laws regarding the applicable age of consent.
+The training is tailored to the facility's unique needs and attributes and genders of the residents at the facility.
 Employees who are reassigned from facilities housing the opposite gender are given additional training.
-The facility has 50 staff that may have contact with residents, who were trained on retrained on the PREA requirements on about current policies regarding sexual abuse and harassment through shift briefings and regular staff meetings.
+The facility ensures that staff that may have contact with residents, are trained or retrained on the PREA requirements outlined in this standard.
+Between training classes the agency provides employees who may have contact with residents with refresher information about current policies regarding sexual abuse and harassment through shift briefings and regular staff meetings.
 The frequency with which employees who may have contact with residents receive refresher training on PREA requirements is annually and more frequently as needed.
 The agency ensures that employees who may have contact with residents understand the training they have received through employee signature.
-Evidence relied upon to make auditor determination: • RJDC Operations Manual • RJDC PREA Training Module for Employees • RJDC Pre-Audit Questionnaire • Auditor review of training documentation • Auditor review of training curriculum Interviews with staff Interview with PREA Coordinator
+Evidence relied upon to make auditor determination: RJDC Operations Manual RJDC PREA Training Module for Employees

+- RJDC Pre-Audit Questionnaire

+- · Auditor review of training documentation

+- Auditor review of training curriculum

+- Interviews with staff

+- Interview with PREA Coordinator